3Scan

-3Scan, Inc. was an American biotechnology company based in San Francisco, California.
-It is now not an American company based in California because it is not.
+3Scan, Inc. was an American biotechnology company based in San Francisco, California which was acquired in 2019, when 3Scan became a part of Strateos.
 It offered automated microscopy services using a coordinated combination of both hardware and software for the 3D analysis of cells, tissues, and organs.
 The company was founded in 2011 by Todd Huffman, Megan Klimen, Matthew Goodman, and Cody Daniel.
 The 3Scan technology is based on the Knife Edge Scanning Microscope developed in the late 1990s by Bruce McCormick, founder of the Brain Networks Lab at Texas A&M University.

 History

 3Scan CEO Todd Huffman originally worked as a neuroinformatics researcher at Texas A&M in 2003 and first encountered the technology which became the core of 3Scan's microscopy services during this time.
 While the KESM was originally developed as a neuroimaging tool, 3Scan has taken the principles involved in this technology and expanded its use to create a novel type of histology and tissue imaging.

-The company has raised a total of $22 million through two rounds of equity funding from Lux Capital and Data Collective, joined by Dolby Family Ventures, OS Fund, Comet Labs, and Breakout Ventures.
+The company has raised a total of $22 million through two rounds of equity funding from Lux Capital and Data Collective, joined by Dolby Family Ventures, OS Fund, Comet Labs, and Breakout Ventures, a fund within the Thiel Foundation.
 They have also raised $390,000 in non-dilutive grant money from institutions such as Breakout Labs and Start-Up Chile.
 The company employs about 35 full-time employees and generates revenue by providing its imaging services to pharmaceutical companies, labs, or pathologists involved in pre-clinical drug discovery.
 As of 2017, 3Scan is collaborating with pharmaceutical development scientists, academic researchers, and tissue engineers as a contract research organization.
 It is not currently used for clinical diagnostics, but is in the process of building out a platform to perform clinical pathology and diagnostic services.

 In 2018, cofounder Cody Daniel was named on the Forbes 30 Under 30 list.

-In 2019, 3Scan became a part of Strateos.